spacecode-library/Trainer-aide-demo/README.md

 **For the AI agent building this:**

-1. Read `TRAINER_AIDE_DEMO_REQUIREMENTS.md` thoroughly
-2. Follow the 7-day implementation workflow
+1. Follow the 7-day implementation workflow
-3. Use the provided mock data and component examples
+2. Use the provided mock data and component examples
-4. Maintain the design system consistently
+3. Maintain the design system consistently
-5. Test on mobile devices throughout development
+4. Test on mobile devices throughout development

 ## 🎬 Demo Flow